amabdallah/WaterUseML/README.md

 * reduces the burden to maintain and update the catalog. the catalog will be updated only if new sites (or areas), or variables are added.
 * reduces the effort that users have to make to scroll through indivoiusal years.
 Interest in a specific time frame is handled as part of the next step to query data. the default is probably to return all the years

+## Conceptual web-service steps to answer the data calls
+Data query is supported at two interactive stages.
+First, search variables and their "sites" or "Areas".
+Second download or potentially vislalize the data for one or many sites and variables.

+revise these
 1. The web-service will first call the WaDE catalog to look up all the site-specific locations or aggregated polygons within the provided boundary area which have attributes as the selected ones.
 The user will look up a summary of the locations of the returned sites and their attributes and decide to select which ones to get data values for.

 2. The web-service will call each WaDE-node that has the selected sites and attributes and return their time series data in a WaterUseML compliant format.
 Water rights or regaulatory data is an exception.